False memory: Staged naturalistic events

 In another study, subjects were presented with a situation where they witnessed a staged robbery.
-Half of the subjects witnessed the robbery live while the other half watched a video of the robbery as it took place.
-After the event, they were sat down and asked to recall what had happened during the robbery.
-The results surprisingly showed that those who watched the video of the robbery actually recalled more information more accurately than those who were live on the scene.
-Still false memory presented itself in ways such as subjects seeing things that would fit in a crime scene that were not there, or not recalling things that did not fit the crime scene.
+Half of the subjects witnessed the robbery live, while the other half watched a video of the robbery as it took place.
+After the event, they were seated and asked to recall what had happened during the robbery.
+The results showed that those who watched the video of the robbery recalled more information more accurately than those who were live on the scene.
+Still, false memory presented itself in ways such as subjects seeing things that would fit in a crime scene that were not there, or not recalling things that did not fit the crime scene.
 This happened with both parties, displaying the idea of staged naturalistic events.

 Relational processing

 Memory retrieval has been associated with the brain's relational processing.
 In associating two events (in reference to false memory, say tying a testimony to a prior event), there are verbatim and gist representations.
 Verbatim matches to the individual occurrences (e.g., I do not like dogs because when I was five a chihuahua bit me) and gist matches to general inferences (e.g., I do not like dogs because they are mean).
 Keeping in line with the fuzzy-trace theory, which suggests false memories are stored in gist representations (which retrieves both true and false recall), Storbeck & Clore (2005) wanted to see how change in mood affected the retrieval of false memories.
 After using the measure of a word association tool called the Deese–Roediger–McDermott paradigm (DRM), the subjects' moods were manipulated.
 Moods were either oriented towards being more positive, more negative, or were left untouched.
 Findings suggested that a more negative mood made critical details, stored in gist representation, more accessible.